|

 We have also been able to provide our younger children with their own

 toilet and cloakroom areas away from the older children.
 A modern kitchen is attached to the school and provides excellent dinners cooked on the premises by our own school staff.
 The school took responsibility for its own catering in April 2004 and we are now able to produce meals of an excellent quality prepared from locally produced food.We also operate a break time service.
-Outside we have three

 large playground areas, one of which is fenced and suitable for A pre-school playgroup operates each weekday morning into a refurbished outside classroom and this provides the school a valuable link with the pre-school child.
 The school benefits